Shkarlatov/metamod-httpd/README.md

 ## Build instructions
 ### Checking requirements
-There are several software requirements for building SafeNameAndChat:
+There are several software requirements for building HTTPD:

 #### Windows
 <pre>